 A secure network

 The purpose of the postal industry is the exchange of information, right?
-Being able to facilitate this in a secure and digital network marries the practicality of email with the privacy of traditional post.
+Being able to facilitate this in a secure and digital network marries the practicality of email with the privacy of the traditional posts.
 And you lose a lot of spam in the process.

 Digital post is the future.
 They’re essentially an online mailing system within a closed network, thus saving you from public internet-linked detriments like unwanted mail, phishing attempts, and malware.
 E-mails are different from digital postboxes because the latter offers the user full control of who receives their messages as well as the messages they receive.